agiresearch/CoRE/README.md

 3. Download the OpenAGI data from this [Google Drive link](https://drive.google.com/drive/folders/1AjT6y7qLIMxcmHhUBG5IE1_5SnCPR57e?usp=share_link), put it into the *FlowProgramming/* folder, then unzip it.

+4. Download the [database](https://drive.google.com/file/d/1pF1Sw6pBmq2sFkJvm-LzJOqrmfWoQgxE/view?usp=drive_link) and unzip it to the `CoRE` directory (i.e., `your/path/CoRE`) and rename it as `travel_database`.

-4. Make sure you are in the *FlowProgramming/src* folder before running the codes.
+5. Make sure you are in the *FlowProgramming/src* folder before running the codes.
 Otherwise,

 ```
 cd src